Electricity production

 Production from fossil fuels

-In September 2024, electricity production from conventional sources relied on natural gas to a much greater extent than a year ago.
-Gas-fired power plants and CHPs produced 1.8 TWh (up 3.3% m/m and 128.9% y/y) - mainly due to the operation of new CCGT units in Gryfino, and increased cogeneration operation in Warsaw's Żerań.
+In January 2025, electricity generation from conventional sources relied more heavily on natural gas than a year ago.
+Gas-fired power plants and CHPs produced 2.2 TWh, (down 3.0% m/m and up 10.8% y/y) due in part to the new 1.4 GW in Gryfino.
+This is the second largest result ever just after November 2024.

 The graph shows the electricity generation mix in Poland by different technologies using fossil fuels or renewable sources.
 The primary source of electricity is hard coal and lignite, but the share of natural gas and RES continues to grow.
 Depending on the season, wind power or photovoltaics provide the most energy among renewable sources.